Link 2 Lake Supporters!

 “This is my spot.
 My peace, my calm, my happiness, my joy.
 I’ve been coming here since I was seven years old, before this park was even here.
 I used to ride my bike and make trails to the water to fish.
 I’m here 7 a.m. everyday, meeting my family, my people.
 We convene, we talk, we catch up.”—Christopher Marks, Rainier Beach Resident

-Our committee has been working hard with our neighbors, Seattle Parks Foundation and all our partners since 2016 to advocate for public and private funding of our project to bring Rainier Beach waterfront access up to City of Seattle standards.
+The Link2Lake committee worked hard with our neighbors, Seattle Parks Foundation and all our partners since 2016 to advocate for public and private funding of this project to bring Rainier Beach waterfront access up to City of Seattle standards.

 Thank you for your continuing support, and for the community members who created this design in 2018.